SLawson/pdp11/testing/readme.txt

     3) Look for the "executable =" line in the [PATHS] section (line 29)
     4) After the equals sign, enter the complete absolute path to the executable your compiler outputs
     5) Run the script: "python3 ./validate.py"

+    Our program cannot create folders to dump files into, so the output paths must exist before running the test.
+    Your /testing/output directory should contain the following subdirectories:
+      ConditionalBranches
+      ConditionCode
+      DoubleOperand
+      Other
+      SingleOperand
+      System
+      AddressingModes
+      SubroutineCall

   Possible Problems: